Beauty in Mineral Point

-In 2007, the National Trust for Historic Preservation named Mineral Point one of that year's Dozen Distinctive Destinations, calling it "an architectural treasure trove.''
+The National Trust for Historic Preservation named Mineral Point one of its Distinctive Destinations, calling it "an architectural treasure trove.''

 There’s the 1849 brick building of Cadwallader Washburn, who in 1871 became the second Mineral Point resident to be elected governor of Wisconsin.